-We have been collecting data through our St Denys air quality sensors since February.
-So, it’s a good time to share some of the things we’ve found out:
+We have been collecting local air quality data since February 2019.
+Here are some of the things we’ve found out:

 - The whole city needs to work towards cleaner air for all